-This bill amends the existing laws regarding the power of eminent domain as exercised by municipalities in Kansas, specifically for recreational projects.
+This bill amends the existing laws regarding the power of eminent domain exercised by municipalities in Kansas, specifically for recreational projects.
 It establishes that the board of county commissioners must obtain affirmative votes from each commissioner whose district includes the land to be acquired before approving the exercise of eminent domain.
-Additionally, the bill specifies that this requirement applies to land acquisitions for various public recreational purposes, including nature areas, entertainment venues, and libraries.
+Additionally, the bill specifies that this requirement applies to land acquisitions for various public recreational purposes, such as nature areas, entertainment venues, and libraries.

 Statutes affected: As introduced: 26-201